PVAT1187/DeadlyBouncyBalls_Game/README.md

 ---

 ## Future Improvement
-- Enhance Player Design (new shape or custom sprite-based character, rotation)
+- Enhance Player Design
+    - Explore new shape or custom sprite-based character
+    - Add player rotation
-- Expanded Input Handling (introduce keyboard for movement handling and option bindings, )
+- Expanded Input Handling
+    - Introduce keyboard for movement handling and optional bindings
+    - Switch mouse control for player direction and aiming
+- New Gameplay Features
+    - Add new gameplay mechanisims for Player
+- Audio and Visual Effects
+    - Expand experience with sound effects and background music
--
+    - Polish gameplay animation

 ---